exakat/exakat-docs/Reference/Rules/Exceptions/ThrownExceptions.rst

 Thrown Exceptions
 +++++++++++++++++

   This rules reports the usage of the ``throw`` keyword.
-This means exceptions were raised.
+This means all these exceptions are raised at some point in the code.

 .. code-block:: php